 Commercial trucks are governed by a complex set of federal and state trucking regulations and laws.
 Trucking accident cases often require the attorney to have a thorough understanding of these rules and regulations.
 Because your damages are extensive, you may not want to rely on an attorney who does not specialize in truck accident cases.

 *The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against Ryder Integrated Logistics, you may not be entitled to any compensation.
+If you file a claim against Ryder Integrated Logistics, or any other party, you may not be entitled to any compensation.